 Woe unto them that are wise in their own eyes, and prudent in their own sight!
 (Isaiah 5:21)

-If anyone looks for truth inside themselves they will only find deception and corruption.
+If anyone looks for truth inside themselves, they will only find deception and corruption.
 Yahweh’s truth is only found outside ourselves.
-In fact, we must look to Yahweh for the reality of truth.
+We must look to Yahweh for the reality of truth.